A FEW WORDS ABOUT US

 Go and Write! with Dr. Gerard Collins and Jane Simpson

-Award-winning Newfoundland author Gerard Collins, who now lives in New Brunswick, and Jane Simpson, also a New Brunswicker, offer creative writing retreats for those who find inspiration in travel.
+Award-winning Newfoundland author Gerard Collins, who now lives in New Brunswick, and Jane (Janie) Simpson, also a New Brunswicker, offer creative writing retreats for those who find inspiration in travel.
 On these retreats, Gerard focuses on your writing, with multiple workshops, feedback on your work, and one-on-one discussions about your writing.
-Jane is involved with planning and running things behind the scenes, both before and during the retreats.
+Janie is involved with planning and running things behind the scenes, both before and during the retreats.

 Together, we work to give you fabulous accommodations, time and space to write, and opportunities to experience local culture, everywhere we go.